rh-uxd/patternfly-analytics/README.md

 - View the new report, created within:
   - `/stats-static/{CURRENT-DATE}`

-- Create a .csv and .xslx report
+- Create a .csv and .xslx report (see below for installation)
   - `python to_xls.py`